Peter has the following presence

 Peter King lives in Wellington, New Zealand.
 Peter has two adult sons (Lars and Torsten) and two younger sons, Joshua and Oliver.

-Peter is a full-time journalist, research manager and researcher.
+Peter is a full-time journalist, research manager, policy analyst and researcher.
 Over a 25 year career has authored over 500 articles in the Index New Zealand archive.
-He currently broadcasts a monthly radio show/podcast for independent authors called Writers' Island.

 Peter is not to be confused with his numerous namesakes including two Wellington researchers (social and geological), the author of the 'Gourmet Detective 'novels, the porn fiction author or the idiot senator of New York.

 The Changels series was initially titled 'the refugees'.
 The concept was to explore the issues surrounding exodus and conflict by empowering young superheroes to try and assist others.

 This changed somewhat during development and became a story about inheritance, discrimination and choice.

 As the father of four boys it is also intended to help boys deal with coming of age issues.

 Changels Genesis was mostly written on an HTC slider cellphone on buses and trains or after Oliver went off to sleep.

 I work full time and have a very hands on role with small children.
 Time scavanging was essential to writing,

 The Morpho (meaning 'changed') butterfly is a South American butterfly common to the